siggame/PyVis/python/wiki/pyglet/pyglet-drawing.md

 along with texture coordinates, fog coords, colors, etc. Everything in a VertexDomain must have the same
 [OpenGL Drawing Mode](http://www.opengl.org/sdk/docs/man3/xhtml/glDrawArrays.xml)
-(GL_LINES, GL_POINTS, GL_QUADS, etc.)  This object has zero knowledge of the VertexLists associated with it.
+(GL_LINES, GL_POINTS, GL_TRIANGLES, etc.)  This object has zero knowledge of the VertexLists associated with it.

 See the [Supplementary OpenGL Section](../opengl/index.md) for more info, if you're interested.